GericoVi/virtual_swirlgenerator/README.md

 flowfield.computeDomain(vortexDefs, axialVel)
 ```

-- reconstructing a velocity profile by translating contour plot images of tangenetial and radial flow angles (from contour_translation.py module).
+- **[Contour Translation Method]**, reconstructing a velocity profile by translating contour plot images of tangenetial and radial flow angles (from contour_translation.py module).
 Swirlgenerator has the capability of extracting the colour map from a colour bar within the image, but specifying a colour map name gives significant accuracy increase.
 ```
 import contour_translation as ct